 Braiding hair involves brushing the hair, sectioning it off, holding pieces together, pulling them through, and tying it at the end.

 Most importantly, it’s a skill that needs a lot of repetitive practice to develop.

 You need to hold the hair a certain way to prevent the braid from being too loose or messy, and you need to practice weaving the hair in a specific pattern to create the right design.

-MusicGlove is a technology designed to improve fine motor skills in people with cerebral palsy.
+MusicGlove is an innovative neurorehabilitation device designed to improve fine motor skills in individuals with neurological conditions like cerebral palsy.